dtison/bitcoin-utilities/README.md

 # Bitcoin Utilities — WIF Import and Descriptor Backup

-This repository contains small Bash utilities for working with **Bitcoin Core descriptor wallets**, with particular emphasis on an older but important use case:
+This repository contains small Bash utilities for **Bitcoin Core descriptor wallets**, with emphasis on one important use case:

-> **You have a collection of private keys in WIF format from an old `dumpprivkey` backup, but your current Bitcoin Core no longer provides `importprivkey`.**
+> **You have one or more private keys in WIF format from an old `dumpprivkey` backup, but your current Bitcoin Core no longer provides `importprivkey`.**

 The utilities provide a practical bridge between the old **"one WIF = one saved private key"** workflow and the modern **descriptor-wallet** model.

-They are deliberately small shell scripts around `bitcoin-cli`, `jq`, and standard Unix tools.
-They do not introduce a Bitcoin library or an external service into the key-handling path.
+They are small shell scripts around `bitcoin-cli`, `jq`, and standard Unix / Linux tools.
+For security, they do not introduce a Bitcoin library or any external service into the key-handling path.
+All the commands issued by the scripts could also in theory be run manually on the CLI.

 ---